cmlibs/zinc/docs/CMGUI_sceneEditor_window.rst

 Settings editor
 ---------------

-Below the *graphical settings list* is the *settings editor* where each graphical setting can be manipulated.
+Below the *graphical settings list* is the *settings editor* where each graphical setting can be edited.
 When a graphical setting is selected from the list, all of its editable properties appear in this area.
-The range of editable properties will vary depending on what sort of graphical setting is currently selected.
+The range of editable properties will vary depending on what sort of `graphical setting`_ is currently selected.